Ediblelnk/Kutztown-MSC/PHI241-philosophy-of-the-mind/book-notes/1-chapter.md

 My answer:

 > I am not entirely convinced.
 The reason for this is that I have had experience of someone acting in a certain way.
 I understood the reason they might be acting in such a way, but it seemed that they were not, until I informed them of the reason that I believed they acted in that way.
 So it seemed that I somehow had more knowledge than they did of their intentionality of an action, and they were not aware of an intentionality of their action.

+## 1.8 First- and third-person perspectives and the search for a unitary account of the mind

+> "The fact that mental states may be ascribed in two fundamentally different kinds of way, from a first-person perspectives on the basis of inner awareness and from a third-person perspective grounded in the observation of behavior, has been through by some philosophers to raise problems." - Maslin

+**Cartesianism** "leads to the view that states of mind are intrinsically inner, private and non-physical in nature, accessible only to the person whose states of mind they are."

+**Analytical Behaviorism** "attempts to reduce mental states to patterns of actual and possible external public behavior."

+## 1.9 The holistic character of intentional states and their relation to consciousness

+> "Sensations are atomistic: the occurrence of an individual sensation has no implications for the existence, or non-existence, of any other sensation, so in this sense sensations can exist loosely and separately apart from each other." - Maslin

+> " The capacity for intentional states to fit together to form a harmonious whole, or to be inconsistent with each toher, as well as to presuppose and entail the existence of other intentional states, is what philosophers refer to as their *holistic character*." - Maslin

+## Exercise 1.10

+In the light of th extended discussion comprising this chapter, do you think it is possible to state those conditions that will demarcate the mental from the non-mental?
+Are some elements of this criterion more basic than others?
+Try briefly to say what is distinctive about hte mental as opposed to the non-mental and then read my discussion below.

+My answer:

+> I think that one thing that demarcates the mental from the non-mental is intentionality.
+Things that do not have a mental state seem to not have intentionality, especially not *intentionality through time*.
+Another thing that demarcates the mental from the non-mental is the experience of emotions and sensations.
+Something that has no mental has no emotions or sensations, while something that is mental does.

+Book answer:

+> Firstly, physical things, and perhaps abstract entities such as numbers, can exist whether anyone is aware of them or not.
+By contrast sensations such as pains and itches exist if, and only if, a person or being is currently conscious of them. [...]
+Consciousness is also vitally important for ensuring coherence among the propositional attitudes which comprise non-sensational intentional states, because unless a person can become aware of the propositional attitudes to which they subscribe, they will not be able to detect and eliminate any inconsistencies between them. [...]
+Thirdly, physical phenomena are accessible only from a third-person perspective, whereas mental states can be accessed, and scribed from both first-person - 'inner' - and third-person 'outer' viewpoints. [...]